MichelleAppel/importance_net/README.md

 cd cycleGAN_example
 ```

-To train the cycleGAN we can run:
+To train the cycleGAN, keeping importanceNet freezed, we can run:
 ```bash
 python3 train.py --train_GAN
 ```